Bera Leopard Safari: A mini Yala in untouched Rajasthan

 All our recommendations for your wildlife lodges in India are based on our personal stays at the property and location, food and of course, good quality wildlife guides to accompany you on your leopard safari in Rajasthan; are much more important than ostentatious luxury.
 When I stayed in the very basic hotel back in 2004, I encouraged the owner to think about building a semi-permanent tented camp in the Bera region.
 He never followed by advice, but now a couple of young Indian entrepreneurs – with a deep connection with the local region – have set up camps and are offering some fantastic values leopard safaris in Jawai.
 Check out our personal videos of Varawal Tented Camp and Godwad Leopard Camp.

-How to organise your leopard safari in India?
+How to organise your Bera leopard safari?